stephengold/Libbulletjme/README.md

 The Jme3-bullet-native Project adds "glue code" to the Bullet Physics Library, providing Java code with access to Bullet Physics functionality.

+The Jme3-bullet-native Project supports the 3 major desktop operating systems:
+Windows, Linux, and OSX.
+Both x86 and x64 architectures are supported for each operating system.

 ### History

 The Jme3-bullet-native Project is hosted at